Farmacogenomica-GWAS/L1_skeletons/README.md

 The processing steps outlined here were performed to make the data contained within the `L1_skeletons.hdf5` file more readily available for analysis.
 The conversion to CSV format allows for easier manipulation and exploration of the data using standard data analysis tools.
 The script handles both top-level datasets and those nested within groups, as well as scalar metadata, providing a comprehensive extraction of the file's contents.
 Finally, visualizing the first few rows of each output CSV helps in quickly understanding the structure and content of the extracted data.

-**Purpose:**

-The processing steps outlined here were performed to make the data contained within the `L1_skeletons.hdf5` file more readily available for analysis.
-The conversion to CSV format allows for easier manipulation and exploration of the data using standard data analysis tools.
-The initial processing focused on extracting top-level datasets, while the subsequent processing targeted datasets specifically within groups and scalar data from the `provenance_tracking` group.